andreapoiatti/PACS_merettipoiatti/README.md

-## fdaPDE Library

-fdaPDE implements a class of spatial regression models in between statistics and numerical analysis.
-These models are particularly well-suited for situations where a prior knowledge of the underlying phenomenon is known and can be described in terms of a Partial Differential Equation (PDE).

-## Installation
+# fdaPDE_dev

+This repository contains the development version of fdaPDE package (future 1.0 version).

+New features wrt CRAN: smooth regression for manifold and volumetric domains, also with areal data.
+Smooth fPCA over 2D, 2.5D and 3D domains, also with areal data.

+smooth.FEM.basis, smooth.PDE.FEM.basis, smooth.FEM.PDE.sv.basis are deprecated, smooth.FEM has to be used in all cases.

+Image.FEM has been restored.
+Bugs in fPCA, boundary conditions and space-varying regression have been fixed.
+Issues of point location in 2.5D have been fixed.
+Areal data are still undergoing tests.

+Compiled in both Win RStudio and Ubuntu 18.04 using g++ compiler.
+If using a Linux machine, it is advisable to install rgl, plot3D and plot3Drgl before fdaPDE.

-Subfolder structure
+## Subfolder structure:
-src contains all C++ code and a special file named Makevars necessary to build and install the R package R contains the R functions that wrap the C++ calls data contains all .rda and .RData files useful for testings tests contains basic R script to run tests
+/src contains all C++ code and a special file named Makevars necessary to build and install the R package, /R contains the R functions that wrap the C++ calls, /tests contains a script to test the package,
-To install the package, please make sure that you have the package devtools already intalled.
-If using a Linux machine, it is also advisable to install rgl, plot3D and plot3Drgl before fdaPDE

-From the root folder then type

-R -e "library(devtools); install()" --silent
-R -e "library(devtools); document()" --silent

-To install the package from the Github repository, use the command `install_github` from the R package `devtools` as follows:
-`install_github("NegriLuca/fdaPDE-manifold")`
+/data contains the data to run the tests in /tests.

-## Examples
+## Remarks:

-Some example can be found visualizing the help of the three main smoothing functions i.e.
-`?smooth.FEM.basis` or `?smooth.FEM.PDE.basis` or `?smooth.FEM.PDE.SV.basis`
+1) the shift of indexes from R to C++ is done within the R functions smooth.FEM and FPCA.FEM Do not use C++ scripts directly on the R mesh objects, unless you take care of shifing indexes by yourself.

+2) This repo contains the code version using MUMPS.